Buddy Lazier: 2007–11

 For 2007, Lazier had no team to drive for the entire season.
 Lazier drove for Sam Schmidt Motorsports, a team owned by Lazier's former competitor Sam Schmidt, at the Indianapolis 500.
 Lazier drove the No. 99 Dallara IR05-Honda.
 Lazier qualified for the race on the second day of qualifying in 22nd place.
 Lazier had been bumped from the field earlier in the day by Buddy Rice and later bumped Jon Herb from the field.
 Towards the end of the qualifying day, Lazier's brother Jaques Lazier attempted to qualify for the race, but his speed was too slow and he was waved off.
 In the race, Lazier ran in the middle of the field and was never in contention for a top 10 finish.
-Lazier finished in 19th place, two laps down, in the rain-shortened race.
-Indianapolis was the only race that Lazier competed in during the season and he finished in 28th place in the final championship standings with 12 points.
+Lazier finished in nineteenth place, two laps down, in the rain-shortened race.
+Indianapolis was the only race that Lazier competed in during the season and he finished in 28th place in the final championship standings with twelve points.

 In 2008, Lazier returned to Hemelgarn-Johnson Racing for the Indianapolis 500 only, in the No. 91 Dallara IR05-Honda.
 Lazier qualified for the race on the third day of qualifying in 32nd place with a speed of 217.939 mph.
 On Bump Day, A. J. Foyt IV bumped Marty Roth from the field, but Roth would requalify and bumped Lazier from the field.
 In the final half-hour of the day, Lazier attempted to requalify for the race, but his speed was too slow and his team waved off the attempt after three laps.
 Dan Wheldon, who had qualified in 2nd place, and his Chip Ganassi Racing team helped Lazier with set up information.
-With about 13 minutes left in qualifying, Lazier made another attempt and qualified for the race, in 32nd place, at a speed of 219.015 mph, bumping Mario Domínguez from the field.
+With about thirteen minutes left in qualifying, Lazier made another attempt and qualified for the race, in 32nd place, at a speed of 219.015 mph, bumping Mario Domínguez from the field.
 After qualifying, the team received primary sponsorship from LifeLock after Max Papis failed to qualify for the race in a car sponsored by the company.
 On lap 169 in the race, Lazier and Milka Duno made contact in turn 3 and Duno spun into the warm-up lane.
-Lazier finished the race in 17th place, five laps down.
-Lazier finished the season in 37th place in the final championship standings with 13 points.
+Lazier finished the race in seventeenth place, five laps down.
+Lazier finished the season in 37th place in the final championship standings with thirteen points.